What is a total hip replacement?

-Most hip damage is a result of osteoarthritis (os-tee-oh-ahr-thry-tis) of the hip.
+Most hip damage is a result of osteoarthritis of the hip.
 With this type of arthritis, the cartilage cushion between the joints wears away.
-As the cartilage wears away, the bones rub together and the joint doesn’t work well.
-Other types of arthritis, such as rheumatoid (roo-muh-toid) arthritis, can also cause hip damage.
-Total hip replacement is a possible treatment for people with other types of hip damage, including damage caused by hip fractures, bone tumors, or diseases that cause bones cells to die.
+As the cartilage wears away, the bones rub together resulting in pain and decreased mobility.
+Total hip replacement is often a treatment for people with other types of hip damage, including damage caused by hip fractures, bone tumors, or diseases where poor blood supply to the bones causes damage.

 Your doctor may try other treatments for your hip problem before suggesting surgery.
 Your doctor may first have you try physical therapy, medicine, or using a cane (or other aid) to help you walk.
 Surgery for total hip replacement may be a good idea if you’ve tried these things but still have too much pain and stiffness to do your daily activities.

-Any surgery comes with some risks.
+Total hip replacement is generally considered a very safe surgery.
+Any surgery, though, comes with some risks.
 These are the risks for total hip replacement:

 - Different leg lengths.
-Sometimes one leg is longer than the other after hip surgery.
-The surgeon will try to keep them even, but sometimes may need to make the leg slightly longer or shorter so it is stable and working properly with the new hip.
+Most patients have some minor leg length differences before surgery.
+It is possible to inadvertently change the length of the leg in surgery.
+Most surgeons use imaging during the surgery to evaluate leg length.
+The surgeon will try to keep them even, but sometimes may need to make the leg slightly longer to make the new hip stable.

 - Dislocated hip.
-The new hip parts have a ball at the end of your thighbone that goes into a socket in the hip joint.
-Sometimes the ball comes out of the socket.
+Sometimes the new artificial ball can slip out of the socket.
+This is a painful event that almost always requires a return to the hospital.
 This risk is greatest in the first few months after surgery, but is not very common.

 - Reaction to anesthesia.
 Some people don’t react well to anesthesia and may have nausea and vomiting.